adonisjs/legacy-docs/3.0/database-setup.md

 #### PostgreSQL

-PostgreSQL binding needs to be installed for using pg connection.
+PostgreSQL binding needs to be installed for using the `pg` connection.

 [client:pg](https://www.npmjs.com/package/pg)